codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 </p>

 #### How the actual embedding works?

+* At the beginning the word vectors/embeddings don’t come with the right numbers making up the vector.
+The embeddings capture semantic meaning only when they are trained on a huge text corpus, using some word2vec model.
+Before training, the word embeddings are randomly initialized and they don’t make any sense at all.
+It’s only when the model is trained, that the word embeddings have captured the semantic meaning of all the words.

+* The word embeddings can be thought of as a child’s understanding of the words.
+Initially, the word embeddings are randomly initialized and they don’t make any sense, just like the baby has no understanding of different words.
+It’s only after the model has started getting trained, the word vectors/embeddings start to capture the meaning of the words, just like the baby hears and learns different words.

 * **Word2vec is a two-layer neural net** that processes text by “vectorizing” words.
 Its input is a text corpus and its output is a set of vectors: feature vectors that represent words in that corpus.
 While Word2vec is not a deep neural network, it turns text into a numerical form that deep neural networks can understand.